rackerlabs/rackspace-how-to/content/rms-cloudflare/how-cloudflare-works.md

 provides a faster route from your site visitors to our data centers than would be available to a visitor directly requesting your site.
-Even with Cloudflare between your website and your visitors, resource requests arrive to your visitor sooner.
+Even with Cloudflare between your website and your visitors, resource requests arrive at your visitor sooner.

 ### Reliability

 Cloudflare's globally-distributed anycast network routes visitor requests to the nearest Cloudflare data center.
 Cloudflare-distributed DNS responds to website visitors with Cloudflare IP addresses for traffic that you proxy to Cloudflare.
-This also provides security by hiding the specific IP address of your origin web server.
+This distribution also provides security by hiding the specific IP address of your origin web server.

 Cloudflare-proxied domains share IP addresses from a pool that belongs to the